What You’ll Learn

 Introducing Mary: Rural Champion & Superstar Activator.

-You know those bulletin boards scattered around towns, villages, Facebook, and community centres across the province?
+You know those bulletin boards scattered around towns, villages, Facebook, and community centers across the province?
 Mary, a member of the church auxiliary, visits ALL of those and aggregates them together in a monthly email newsletter.

 Ready for some incredible stats?
 Mary is 73 years old.
 Feel lazy yet?
 What’s even more impressive is that Mary’s list has almost 5000 people on it!
 Not fifty.
 Not five hundred.
+Five THOUSAND.

 Measuring Mary’s INCREDIBLE Impact.